 - Transfer sausage filling into zip lock bag (Photo 4)

-We remove the casing as what we want is the pork sausage meat.
-The casings can then be thrown away.
+Start by remove the casing and discarding these as we want the raw pork sausage meat.

 It doesn't matter which order you add the ingredients to the food processor, but we don't add the egg or poppy seeds.
 (They get added to the top before we bake the sausage rolls).